 3. Telogen – The resting phase

 Vacation time.
 After months (if not years) in action, the follicles take a break.
 This resting phase can last several months.

 This fourth stage was only recently recognized in humans.
 While anagen, catagen and telogen hairs are anchored to the follicles, exogen hairs are only passively retained… meaning they can easily fall out.

 Hair growth is coordinated by hormones.
 These hormones instruct the hair follicles on what changes to make during the next growth cycle.
 Androgens – primarily testosterone – are one of the prime regulators of human hair growth.

 As adolescents our bodies are primarily covered by vellus hairs.
 These hairs are tiny and virtually colorless.
 Think “peach fuzz.”
 Once we hit puberty, hormones signal the hair follicles to evolve.
 Instead of producing vellus hairs, these follicles now begin producing terminal hairs, often thicker, darker body hair.
 This transition doesn’t happen in a single day, week, or even year.

 In your twenties and still don’t have the beard you want?
 Don’t worry about it, there is still time.
 Patchy beard?
 That too can change.
 The only way to know your true beard potential is to let it grow and watch what happens as your hair follicles evolve.
 Your beard weight continues to rise until your mid-thirties.
 That’s right, you studs in your twenties still have your best beard years ahead of you.

 Now some of you might be wondering: Since there is a defined growth cycle, if there is an ideal time to grow your beard, or a time when your beard grows faster?
-Short answer: yes, but it’s probably not when you’d expect.
-Our next blog post will dive into this very topic.
-Subscribe to our email list below and be the first to know when it drops.
+Short answer: yes, but it’s probably not when you’d expect!
+Our next blog post dives into this very topic.
+Read Now.